harshil09/medi_voice_ai/README.md

 | Won't list all insurance | Add `list_accepted_insurance`; `check_insurance` only checks one name. |

 Check server logs for lines like `tool=get_doctors_by_specialty args=... result=...`.

-## License

-MIT — adjust as needed for your repository.